-The 143.2 MWp Catalina Solar Project, subject to California Public Utilities Commission approval, will be built on 1,100 acres of land in two phases with the first 60 MWp to be online by the end of 2012 and the remaining to be operational by mid-2013.
+The 143.2 MWp Catalina Solar Project, was built on 1,100 acres of land in two phases with the first 60 MWp online at the end of 2012 and the remaining declared operational in August 2013.

-Catalina Solar represents EDF Renewable Energy's largest utility-scale solar project to be developed in the U.S. The project builds upon both the company's extensive experience in Kern County as well our long-term relationship with SDG&E.
+Catalina Solar represents EDF Renewable Energy's largest utility-scale solar project to be developed in the U.S, and is the 8th largest photovoltaic plant* in the world.
+The project builds upon both the company's extensive experience in Kern County as well our long-term relationship with SDG&E.

 Catalina Solar, will produce enough clean energy to power about 35,000 homes and will offset about 74,000 metric tons of greenhouse gas emissions, helping to improve overall air quality in California in line with the California's environmental mandates.